When We’re Broken by a Church

-God is ready to love and to heal as He guides you out
+God is ready to love and heal us as He guides us out

 God extended my life for another birthday.
 Thirty-nine.
 I am blessed to be alive as I am, walking closely with Him and knowing with full assurance that He is all I need.
 I had what the world would call success – a drug-free life, two degrees, a career, a consulting business, a husband, a home, a few children, and good health.
 And a car.